Apathyy322/Multi-Tool/README.md

 Made in python in 2-3 days.
 I will add more options for multi-tool depending on your ideas! (create issue and type your idea there!)

 Made for Educational Purposes only!

+P.S I would like to add that by far it is my biggest project and i wouldnt even make it if i wasnt motivated by this github page, so luv y'all
 # Made by Apathyy322